frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `resources`

 The `resources` property contains links to example data resources.
-This allows schemas to be shared with data resources to illustrate them, with valid and even invalid files.
+This allows the schema to be shared with data resources to illustrate it, with valid and even invalid files.

 If present, it `MUST` be a non-empty array of objects.
 Each object `MUST` have a "title" and a "path" property.
 The "title" properties are human-readable strings.
 The "path" property is the fully-qualified URL to the resource, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).